product design

 HaBITat

-To create Inkling Habitat, I worked closely with engineers to architect markup that is sustainable and maintainable.
+THE APPROACH: I worked closely with engineers to architect markup that is sustainable and maintainable.
 I worked with technical writers to document all code and processes.
 I helped train and teach vendors as well as internal teams.
 I worked with content owners to ensure quality and accuracy of styled content.
 I led, managed, and mentored a small design team to help implement production, productivity, and quality.

 - Prototyping